-66. Interpretation
+66. Terms used in this Part

 (1) In this Part —

-“advertisement” includes a sign or notice of any kind;
+advertisement includes a sign or notice of any kind;

-“pharmaceutical chemist” includes a company, friendly society registered under the Friendly Societies Act 1894 2, or a person carrying on the practice of a pharmaceutical chemist pursuant to section 36 of the Act.
+pharmaceutical chemist includes a company, friendly society registered under the Friendly Societies Act 1894 2, or a person carrying on the practice of a pharmaceutical chemist pursuant to section 36 of the Act.

 (2) For the purposes of this Part, a reference contained in any advertisement, including a sign, to a business name registered under the Business Names Act 1962 is deemed to be a reference to the pharmaceutical chemist or the pharmaceutical chemists carrying on business under that name.